Introduction

 My focus

-In 2021, I was appointed by the president and confirmed by the Senate to serve as US Attorney for the District of Rhode Island, where, as the state’s chief federal law enforcement officer, I supervised and led a team of dedicated federal prosecutors as they built complex prosecutions, frequently with national reach and scope.
+From 2021-2025, I served as US Attorney for the District of Rhode Island, where, as the state’s Presidentially appointed, Senate-confirmed chief federal law enforcement officer, I supervised and led a team of dedicated federal prosecutors as they built complex prosecutions, frequently with national reach and scope.

-I also served as a leader within the US Attorney community, sitting on the Attorney General’s Advisory Committee, a small group of US Attorneys tapped by the Attorney General of the United States to advise Department leadership on matters of policy, and co-chairing the Steering Committee of the Department’s Opioid Epidemic Civil Litigation Task Force, where I helped devise and advance the Department’s strategy in multiple cases under the False Claims and Controlled Substances Acts.
+I also served as a leader within the US Attorney community, tapped to sit on the Attorney General’s Advisory Committee, a small group of US Attorneys who advise Justice Department leadership on matters of policy, and co-chairing the Steering Committee of the Department’s Opioid Epidemic Civil Litigation Task Force, where I helped devise and advance the Department’s strategy in multiple cases under the False Claims and Controlled Substances Acts.

-Before being named US Attorney for the District of Rhode Island, over the course of my DOJ career, I served as an Assistant United States Attorney in the Eastern District of New York, the District of Massachusetts, and the District of Rhode Island, where I handled complex, nationally significant cases and investigations, while at the same time holding leadership roles including Chief of the Civil Division in Rhode Island, and Chief of the District of Massachusetts’ nationally-prominent Affirmative Litigation Practice.
+Ove the course of my 20-year career with DOJ, I also served as an Assistant United States Attorney in the Eastern District of New York, the District of Massachusetts, and the District of Rhode Island, where I handled complex, often nationally significant cases and investigations, while at the same time holding leadership roles including Chief of the Civil Division in Rhode Island, and Chief of the District of Massachusetts’ nationally-prominent Affirmative Litigation Practice.
 There, I handled and supervised multiple groundbreaking healthcare fraud and False Claims Act matters, including as a member of the prosecution team that recovered what was, at the time, the largest healthcare fraud recovery in US history, and for which I was recognized with DOJ’s highest honor: the Attorney General’s Award for Exceptional Service.

 Representative experience